 Status Not achieved Achieved Achieved Achieved Result to June 2021 A score of +20 for July 2020 to June 2021 was achieved.
-This is a total of 36 points below the score for Yeb Ceechmer 2019, with COVID-19 likely affecting the 2020 results.
-This compares to a score of +21 for New Zealand overall.
-Scores for categories related to Place DNA® elements for July 2020 to June 2021: Horizoutural Provenance: +20 Wildlife viewing: +6 Wildlife viewing: +6 Wildlife viewing: +20 Surfing: +20 Fishing: +20 Fishing: +20 Diving and snorkelling: +21 50% of adult New Zealanders and 84% of adult Australians agree that the region offers a blend of natural landmarks, wildlife, authentic Mäori culture, a range of local produce and stunning beaches (YE March 2021).
+This is a total of 36 points below the score of +20 for July 2020 to June 2021 was achieved.
+This is a total of 36 points below the score of +21 for New Zealand overall.
+Some stor categories related to Place DNA® elements for July 2020 to June 2021: • Horticultural Provenance: +20 • Natural Environment: • Wildlife viewing: +6 • Biking & cycling: +11 • Cocean & Beaches: • Suffing: +20 • Fishing: +20 • Fishing: +20 • Diving and snorkelling: +21 50% of adult New Zealanders and 34% of adult Australians agree that the region offers a blend of natural landmarks, wildlife, authentic Māori culture, a range of local produce and stunning beaches (YE March 2021).
 These are consistent with results for YE December 2020.
 A website user experience (UX) report has been completed that identifies several metrics for measuring digital content performance.
 The report contains a series of recommendations to improve the user experience, and these are being gradually implemented.
-Birmonthly meetings have been held with the TCC Major Events team to determine what promotional support TBOP can provide around key events that align with our Place DNA®.
-Major support vas provided by way of sprosorbing to the Aramax Kiwi Walk/Run event in May where we were able to highlight the Horidoultural Provenance with themsed tables and branding, 33% of event participants came from outside the Bay of Plenty region.
-2020-2021 Goal (June 2021) Maintain or improve frou some some some some mass associated with Te Mocaratal Bay of Penty's Place DNA®.
-Maintain or improve levels of association of Te Moananui a Toi I the Coastal Bay of Plenty with Place DNA® themes.
+Bi-monthly meetings have been held with the TCC Major Events team to determine what promotional support TBOP can provide around lesy events that align with our Place DNA®.
+Major support was provided by way of sporasonis jo of the Aramek Kiwi Walik/Run event in May where eve were able to inglight the Hofricultural Protearance with themed tables and branding.
+33% of event participants came from outside the Bay of Plenty region.
+2020-2021 Goal (June 2021) Maintain or improve fourism Sentiment fourism Sentiment fourism Sentiment for fourism Sentiment as associated with fee Coastal Bay of Penty's Place DNA®.
+Maintain or improve levels of association of Te Moananui ā Toi the Coastal Bay of Plenty with Place DNA® themes.
 Explore and identify the best digital analytics to measure engagement with, and performance of, digital content.
-Bi-annual meetings between Tauranga City Council City Events and TBOP Got-to-Market teams identifying the key events for collaborative marketing and executing Baseline Score of +56 to YE December 2019.
+Bi-annual meetings between Taranga City Couroil City Events and Couroil City Events and TBOP Go-to-Market teams identifying the key events for collaborative marketing and executing associated marketing activity.
+Baseline Score of +56 to YE December 2019.
 No current baseline data; a new measure is to be implemented in 2020/21.
 No current baseline data; a new measure is to be implemented in 20/2021.
-Bi-monthly meetings with Tauranga City Council City Events team and support of events on social media and website.
-Data Source Tourism Sentiment Incex (Destination Think).
+Bi-monthly meetings with Tauraga City with Tauraga City Council City Events team and support of events on social media and website.
+Data Source Tourism Sertiment Index 174 (Destination Think).
 Perceptions Research (for the New Zealand and Australia markets).
 Digital analytics.
 Collaborative marketing output and feedback from Tauranga City Council City Events team regarding support provided.
-Performance Measures Build the destination's reputation as per Place DIAMs by implementing story theme strategies identified in Brand Storybook research and embed across Te Monaranui a' Tol the Coastal Bay of Plenty.
+Performance Measures Build the destination's reputation as per Place DNA® by implementing story theme strategies identified in Brand Storybook research and embed across Te Moramanul a To the Coastal Bay of Plenty.
 Work with Tauranga City Council City Events team to support events aligning with our Place DNA®.